szaumoor/ZSTweaks/ZSTweaks/README.md

 - **Hardiness:** The warrior is concentrating on defending, bearing blows and the pain, to survive the punishment inflicted upon them, using their training and experience.
 Same as before.
 - **Resist Magic:** Same as Hardiness.
 This one I find harder to rationalize in an earthly way, but regardless, it's a warrior-borne ability, so I see no need to effectively consider it magical (aka breachable).

-Side note.
-Things like Critical Strike and Power Attack are already not breachable.
+Side note: things like Critical Strike and Power Attack are already not breachable.
 It's a nonsensical inconsistency.
 If it's not mentioned here but seems like my argument would apply, it means it's already not breachable.

 **Component 2160:** Make Quivering Palm slightly more powerful at high levels